House of Nassau: Kings and Queens of the Netherlands (from the House of Orange-Nassau-Dietz)

-Younger Lines of the Ottonian House of Nassau, 16th, 17th, and 18th Centuries
+Younger lines of the Ottonian House of Nassau, 16th, 17th, and 18th centuries

 When William the Silent inherited the lands of the Netherland Nassaus and the Principality of Orange, the German lands in the county of Nassau went to his younger brother, Jan VI, as shown below, and were subdivided amongst his surviving sons in 1606.
 A good many of these maintained ties with the Dutch Republic and served as stadholders and officers in the Dutch States Army.

 Counts of Nassau-Dillenburg, continuation

 The counts of Nassau in Dillenburg were the continuation of the main line of the Ottonian counts of Nassau, although only the 2nd oldest after The Netherlands Nassaus/house of Orange-Nassau.
 John VI is called the "elder", but this is not in relation to his older brother William the Silent, but in relation to his son, John VII "the Middle" and his grandson, John VIII "the younger".
 In the male line, the kings of The Netherlands spring from John VI until Queen Wilhelmina abdicated in 1948.
-John VI played a leading role during the Dutch Revolt: he was the principle author of the Union of Utrecht, which was the constitution of the Dutch Republic.
+John VI played a leading role during the Dutch Revolt: he was the principal author of the Union of Utrecht, which was the constitution of the Dutch Republic.
 He also served as stadholder of Utrect and Gelderland when they were reconquered from the Spanish.
 His eldest son, William Louis "Us Heit" (West Frisian for "our father") was Stadholder of Friesland, Groningen, and Drenthe, a General in the Dutch States Army and the chief lieutenant of his cousin Prince Maurice of Nassau, in their innovations in military strategy and organization, victories in the field, and governing of the Dutch Republic.

 Second House of Nassau-Dietz

 The counts (later princes in 1650) of Nassau-Dietz continued their service to the Dutch Republic.
 After the death of William Louis (see Second House of Nassau-Dillenburg) they were usually elected Stadholder of Friesland, Groningen, and Drenthe.
 They also served as senior Generals in the Dutch States Army.

 In his will, William III appointed John William Friso as his heir in The Netherlands (his lordships being his property to dispose of by law) as well as his heir to the principality of Orange, the principality being a sovereign state, and so his right to appoint his successor.
-This was contested by the House of Hohenzollern, Kings of Prussia, and not finally settled until the mid 18th century.
+This was contested by the House of Hohenzollern, kings of Prussia, and not finally settled until the mid 18th century.
 In any case, the succession was in the title only, as Louis XIV of France had conquered the actual territory.